 CAPE MAY, 08204

-Creative American cuisine featuring crab-stuffed sea scallops, fish and chips and daily blue-plate specials.
+Creative American cuisine featuring crab-stuffed sea scallops, fish & chips and daily blue-plate specials.
+Restaurant located at Congress Hall in Cape May.

 Cuisines: American, Breakfast, Seafood, Steaks